ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 obtained from it, which will altogether
 supersede the use of calomel in the cure
 of diseases.
-.
-That he has successfully treated
+3. That he has successfully treated
-diarrhoa with this article alone.
+diarrhoea with this article alone.
 1. That when used as an article of
 diet, it is almost a sovereign remedy for
 dyspepsia and indigestion.
-o.
-That persons arriving from east or
+5. That persons arriving from east or
 north, to the south or west, should by
 all means make use of it as an ailment,
 as it would, in that event, save them the
-danger attendant upon those violent bil
+danger attendant upon those violent bil­
-ious attacks to which almost all unacell
+ious attacks to which almost all unacch­
 mated persons are liable.
-o.
-That the citizens in ordinary should
+6. That the citizens in ordinary should
 make us of it, either raw, cooked, or in
 the form of a catsup, with their daily
 food, as it is the most healthy article in
-the rrrtertd onimertreric.
+the marlerta alimentraria.
-Prolessor Rafinesque, of France, says:
+Professor Rafinesque, of France, says:
-It is everywhere deemed a very heal
+&quot;It is everywhere deemed a very heal
-ing vegetable, and va luable artile of
+ing vegetable, and valuable article of
 food.&quot;
-Dungleson says:&quot; It may be looked
+Dungleson says:--&quot;It may be looked
 upon as one of the most wholesome and
-valuable esculents that belong to the veg
+valuable esculents that belong to the veg­
 etable kingdom.&quot;
 Prof. Dickens asserts that it may be
 considered more wholesome than any
 other acrid sauce.
-A writer in the Frmer&#x27;s Eegister
+A writer in the Farmer&#x27;s Register
-saysto-lt has been tried by several per
+says:-It has been tried by several per­
 sons, with decided success.
 They were
-afflicted with a chronic cough, the pri
+afflicted with a chronic cough, the pri­
 mary cause of which, in one case, was
-supposed to be diseased liver.in anoth
+supposed to be diseased liver---in anoth­
 er, diseased lungs.
 It mitigates, and
 sometimes effectually checks a fit of
 coughing.